-The U.S. Centers for Disease Control and Prevention (CDC) estimates that about 3,000 people die each year and 128,000 are hospitalized as a result of food poisoning.
+The U.S. Centers for Disease Control and Prevention (CDC) estimates that about 3,000 people die each year and 128,000 are hospitalized due to food poisoning.
 When foods are not washed, prepared or served properly, you could get sick from the germs you ingest along with the food.
 These pathogens may also be transferred from one food to another if the same knife or cutting boards are used.
-In addition, when people who are ill prepare food, they may spread those germs to others as well.
+In addition, when people who are ill prepare food, they may also spread those germs to others.

 Here are five common myths associated with food poisoning:

 1. You got food poisoning from your most recent meal.

 When you start experiencing food poisoning symptoms, the first question you typically ask is: “What did I eat most recently?”
 However, often, your most recent meal might not be the one to blame.
 The toxins that cause food poisoning could be produced in your intestines for days or weeks.
 So, what you ate most recently may not have caused your food poisoning.

 This is simply not true.
 According to recent studies of food-related illnesses, produce caused the greatest number of individual food-borne illnesses.
 This means that food poisoning is not only caused by meat but could be caused by leafy greens and vegetable as well.
 In fact, an e. coli outbreak in romaine lettuce has been linked to 286 illnesses across 286 states and 11 hospitalizations.

 You cannot gauge whether or not food is properly cooked just by eyeballing it.
 It is important to cook the food to a safe internal thermometer and do so by using a food thermometer.
 You may also be able to use a temperature chart for a complete list of safe internal temperatures.

 4. Refrigerated or frozen food doesn’t cause food poisoning.